Lead (P

 Pregnant women exposed to lead can pass it to the baby.
 Lead can also be passed to a baby through the mother’s breast milk.

-Why do we have Pb in Trail?
+Why do we have lead (Pb) in Trail?

 What is Lead (Pb)?